mwbyeon/kaggle-cdiscount/README.md

 ## Experiments
 #### dropout
-  * did not use dropout after GAP layer
+  * did not use dropout after GAP(Global Average Pooling) layer in such as ResNext, SE-ResNext

   |  Dropout Ratio  | Local Train (Top-1) | Local Validation (Top-1) |
   |-----------------|---------------------|--------------------------|